13th INTERNATIONAL MEETING

 Manuela Faddetta (Ireland) Altered aromatase activity induces mitochondrial dysfunction and metabolic reprogramming in astrocytes

-Emma Clephas ( the Netherlands ) Stress hormone administration impairs memory inference in mic
+Emma Clephas (the Netherlands) Stress hormone administration impairs memory inference in mice

 José González-Martínez (United Kingdom) The interaction between genetics and androgens in autism during human neural development